aloverso/dog_rates2020/README.md

 ### postgres

-If not already installed, install [postgres](https://www.postgresql.org/)
+If not already installed, install postgres.
+Make sure you have `psql` installed as well, and that postgres is running on port 5432.
+Your postgres user should have no password.

 Create postgres local DB:
 ```shell script